 Houston, Texas, 1965

-When an accident rocks the American Space Department, threatening the race to the moon, the agency wants to eliminate distractions, including those in the bedroom.
+When an accident rocks the American Space Department, threatening the race to the moon, the agency is determined to eliminate distractions, including those in the bedroom.

-Astronaut Dean Garland, on track to become the first man to walk in space, is fine with that.
+Astronaut Dean Garland, on track to become the first man to walk in space, is fine with putting a temporary hold on his love life.
 Except the directive comes too late to prevent the biggest distraction of all: Vivian Muller… Garland.
-But now that he’s married, Dean is determined to follow the rules until the mission is complete.
+But now that he’s married, Dean is determined to follow the rules until he makes history with his spacewalk.

 Vivy never expected to find herself pregnant or in a shotgun marriage, much less a sexless one.
-While Dean might be impenetrable, though, he’s also alluring, so she’s eager to make her new husband fall for her, even if it means bending—or breaking—the rules.
+While her new husband might pretend to be perfectly happy sleeping alone, Vivy’s never believed in pretending or holding back.
+She’s determined to make her husband fall for her, even if it means bending—or breaking—the rules.

 Frequently Asked Questions